eshlomo1/ChatGPT-Cybersecurity/CTF.md

 Ask CP: Choose the CTF Event Framework.

-Ask CP: Generate detailed steps for the Operating System Security phase.
+Ask CP: Generate detailed steps for the first phase (Web Exploitation).

 Ask CP: Provide the technical steps in this scenario.

 Ask CP: Create the technical steps in the Operating System Security.

 Ask CP: Generate a creative name for this CTF.